 I was only thirteen years old, and I quickly discovered what it meant to feel the pain of loss.
 It was my first substantial dose, and to this day I can still recall every detail.

 In my memoir, Long Blue Line, I write about the day leading up to this loss.
 I felt the pain emotionally and physically.
 I felt strong jolts of energy pulsating through my arms and out of my finger tips.
 I sobbed for night after night.
 I felt empty and incomplete.
 I felt as if a part of me left.
+The better part of myself who I had grown to love and accept was gone.

 Long Blue Line